-How To Use Natural Dyes for Easter Eggs
+How To Color Easter Eggs with Natural Dye

-- Filtered water ( I usually use 1 cup of water per 1 cup of fruits/veggies; 2 tbsp of spice per cup of water; 1 bag of tea per cup of water)
+- Filtered water – I use 1 cup of water per 1 cup of fruits/veggies; 2 tbsp of spice per cup of water; 1 bag of tea per cup of water

-- pots for simmering ingredients and boiling eggs
+- saucepans – several for simmering the ingredients and for boiling eggs

 - mesh strainer

-- coconut or olive oil (this is optional – it will add luster to eggs after dying)
+- coconut or olive oil – optional – it will add luster to eggs after dying

 - Next, remove the liquid from heat and let cool to room temperature.